codesample143/codesample143/README.md

   - Mobile Development for iOS in Swift (Only basic code at the moment, currently working on API calls)
   - Cross Platform Private Chat using End-to-End Encryption (Currently working on hosting)
   - Machine Learning Models (Linear Regression, Binary Classification, Computer Vision, Decision Trees, Pruning, Mathematics)
   - Hold'Em Poker Simulator (To feature modeling against GTO (Game-Theory Optimal) play, Random Sampling, Edge Simulatons.
 These features will likely never be open source, and I've only currently implemented basic object oriented code.)
+  - Databases -> RDBMS design, JDBC, OracleSQL, full design + implementation.

 Looking forward to completing many of these projects by the end of the year!
 <!--